-Contracted workers - engaged by the contractors and sub-contractors (to the extent that such sub-contracting is permitted under the parent contracts) and service providers/consultants to perform Project activities.
+Contracted workers: Contracted workers will be engaged or employed by third parties, i.e. contractors, sub-contractors4 (to the extent that such sub-contracting is permitted under the parent contracts) and service providers/consultants to perform Project activities.
+These imply professionals and support staff assigned by the Contractor or Consultants, or by any Sub-Contractor or Sub-Consultants, to perform the Works, Services or any part thereof.

 In its contractual and legal relationship with any third party, the MCTI will have the role of the employer as assigned under the respective contracts.
 Contract awards will follow World Bank standard procurement procedures (incorporating standards wording for labor and working conditions requirements which to which these LMP shall be appended to).
-Third party engagement shall be subject to a competitive open tendering procedure both for works and supervision services.
-Should Contracts be awarded to multiple entities forming a Joint Venture or a business association, each company shall be bound by this LMP, and sub-project level LMPs developed as part of the Evironmental and social Assessment (ESIA, ESMP, ESMP Checklist) The subcontractors' workforce will be also considered as contracted workers.
+Third party engagement shall be subject to a competitive open tendering procedure both for works and supervision services (although the scope of one supervision service contract may cover multiple construction contracts.)
+Given the scope of Contracts, the number of locations where project work is to be carried out and the qualifications required for performance of design, supply and construction activities, it is expected that Contracts will be awarded to well-known reputable national or international companies that have already established their operations in Serbia or have satisfactory track records and are complying with and operate under the Serbian regulatory framework, including Labor and Occupational Health and Safety (OHS) Laws.
+Should Contracts be awarded to multiple entities forming a Joint Venture or a business association, each company shall be bound by this LMP as well as labor provisions of other Environmental and social instruments (ESIA, ESMP, ESMP Checklist) The subcontractors' workforce will be also considered as contracted workers.